lah0052/Youtube-remake-app/README.md

   - Routing
     - Most buttons will take take users to the corresponding pages.
   - Aesthetics
-    - The look and feel of the web app is similar to Youtube, especially because it was my  first time using HTML, CSS, and Typescript.
+    - The look and feel of the web app is similar to Youtube.